Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Functions and Procedures - Python.md

 # What is a Function / Procedure?

-My understand of function / procedure is that is a piece of code that has been written inside a main code.
+My understanding of functions / procedures is that it is a piece of code that has been written outside of a main code.

 Think of it this way; when we write notes ( general daily notes ), we have a: